ShawnGardy/shawngardy.github.io/README.md

+# Turning A Project Repo Into A Website And Setting Up A Personal Website Repo
-# Following The Steps From The Book Github  For Dummies by Sara Guthals And Phil Haack.
+Following The Steps From The Book Github  For Dummies by Sara Guthals And Phil Haack.
 The isbn is 978-1119572671.
-To Be Specific These Are The Steps From Pages Chapter 4 Under The Section "Setting Up a Personal Website Repo"(pages66-69)
+To Be Specific These Are The Steps From Pages Chapter 4 Under The Section "Setting Up a Personal Website Repo"(pages64-69)

 ## Welcome to GitHub Pages